Check

 In all three cases, the introducer node ReturnStatementStart pushes an entry on the node stack with just the parse node and no id, called a solo parse node.
 The handler for the parent ReturnStatement node can pop and process entries from the node stack until it finds that solo parse node from ReturnStatementStart that indicates it is done.

 Another pattern that arises is state is set up by an introducer node, updated by its siblings, and then consumed by the bracketing parent node.
-FIXME: example
+TODO: example

 Node stack